-- Anglian Water; regulated water, water recycling and environmental service provider to domestic and industrial customers in eastern England and Hartlepool. - Property; commercial and residential property developer. - Head Office and Other; comprises head office, and Celtic Anglian Water which was treated as a joint venture and operates wastewater treatment works in the Republic of Ireland.
+- Anglian Water; regulated water, water recycling and environmental service provider to domestic and industrial customers in eastern England and Hartlepool. - Property; commercial and residential property developer. - Head Office and Other; comprises head office, Alpheus Environmental which operates industrial and commercial wastewater treatment works in the UK, and Celtic Anglian Water which was treated as a joint venture and operates wastewater treatment works in the Republic of Ireland.